JasonLocklin/Dissertation/SA/Results.md

 variability.
-The 95% confidence interval for the magnitude of adaptation ranges from 23% to 330%, where 0% would represent no change and 100% would indicate eye movements directly to the perturbed location, or complete adaptation, and thus 330% would indicate severe overcompensation.
-To yield more precise estimate of adaptation, the analysis was repeated with all trials.
-In this case all four blocks of demonstrated significant adaptation (
+The 95% confidence interval for the magnitude of adaptation ranges from 23% to 330%, where 0% would represent no change and 100% would indicate eye movements directly to the perturbed location (i.e., complete adaptation).
+Thus, adaptation of 330% would indicate severe overcompensation.
+To gain a more precise estimate of adaptation, the analysis was repeated with all trials.
+In this case all four blocks demonstrated significant adaptation (
 $n=37$, $t( 36 ) = -4.62$, $\text{p} < 0.001$,
 $n=36$, $t( 35 ) = -6.17$, $\text{p} < 0.001$,
 $n=35$, $t( 34 ) = -6.76$, $\text{p} < 0.001$, and